PhilipQuirke/SkyCombAnalystHelp/AutoCategorisation.md

 - On NZ conservation land, if a (thermal or optical) video shows an animal walking on 4 legs or hopping on 2 legs it is a pest mammal.
 - On NZ farmland, any hopping mammal is a pest.

 Mammal locomotion is best seen in videos when the mammal is walking on the ground.
-Some mammals climb trees, but walking across atree branch is hard to see.
+Some mammals climb trees, but walking across a tree branch is hard to see.
 Also the mammal may not be moving at all.
 So this is a partial solution.

 ## Time of Day